nyakaspeter/white-raven/README.md

 ### Rootless version

 If you don't have root on your television or just don't want to run the server on the TV, you can also run it from another device on your local network.
-For this you have to [download](https://github.com/nyakaspeter/White-Raven/releases) the rootless version of White Raven and run [Raven Server](https://github.com/nyakaspeter/Raven-Torrent/releases) separately.
+For this you have to [download](https://github.com/nyakaspeter/White-Raven/releases) the rootless version of White Raven and run the [White Raven Server](https://github.com/nyakaspeter/White-Raven-Server/releases) separately.
 I also recommend setting up a [Jackett](https://github.com/Jackett/Jackett) server on your local network, to be able to use a significantly higher number of torrent trackers.
-Instructions for running Raven Server and Jackett on various devices can be found [here](https://github.com/nyakaspeter/Raven-Torrent#how-to-use).
+Instructions for running White Raven Server and Jackett on various devices can be found [here](https://github.com/nyakaspeter/White-Raven-Server#how-to-use).

 #### Running the widget from USB on Samsung Smart TV E, F, H series

-0. Ensure that Raven Server is running on the local network.
+0. Ensure that White Raven Server is running on the local network.
 1. Grab a FAT32 formatted USB stick and create a folder named as `WhiteRaven` in it's root.
 2. Extract the contents of the downloaded White Raven rootless zip file to this directory.
 3. Plug the pendrive into your television.